rbobby888/wi20-CSE141L-threads-starter/README.md

 First, save your implementation of multithreading the `b` loop the same way you saved the baseline.
 You may need it later.
 Then revert to the baseline implementation you saved earlier.

-Modify the code to add multithreading to the `n` loop and run it again.
+Modify the code to add multithreading to the `n` loop.
 You can do this by adding `#pragma omp prallel for` on the line before the `n` for loop.
+You'll also have to additionally modify the loop condition as it is too complext for openmp.
+Create an int called `minn` and set it to the minimum between `nn` + `BLOCK_SIZE` and `out.size.x`.
+Then change your loop condition to `n < minn`.
+Once you make these changes, run the code again.
 When your code finishes running, you will notice that you failed multiple regression tests.
 This is because by parallelizing the `n` loop, multiple threads attempt to write to the same location in `grads_out`.

 We will fix this in two stages: